 2

-Applying community or local plugins to multiple subprojects.
+Apply common core, community or local plugin to multiple subprojects.

 plugins {